astronomer/docs/learn/get-started-with-airflow-part-2.md

 ## Step 1: Create your Astro project

 To run Airflow data pipelines locally and on Astro, you first need to create an Astro project, which contains the set of files necessary to run Airflow locally.
-For more information on the Astro project, see Part 1 of the [Get started with Apache Airflow tutorial](get-started-with-airflow.md).
+For more information on the Astro project, see [Part 1: Write your first DAG](get-started-with-airflow.md).

 1. Create a new directory for your Astro project: